Learning to Orchestrate Agents in Natural Language with the Conductor: Authors Contributions

 Stefan Nielsen proposed the Conductor as an LLM that reasons over collaboration topologies and subtasks, and implemented and tuned the Conductor.
 Edoardo Cetin proposed the Conductor as an LLM that reasons over collaboration topologies and subtasks and implemented the core algorithm and training paradigm.
 Peter Schwendeman proposed and implemented essential prompting and training improvements, tuned the Conductor, built the baseline suite, and conducted analyses that strengthened and validated the system.
 Qi Sun implemented and conducted the out-distribution task evaluation.
 Jinglue Xu designed and curated the training datasets.
 Yujin Tang initiated and led the project, implemented the initial algorithm, and conducted the first experiments.
 All authors contributed to the experimental design and paper writing.

-\textbf{Reproducibility statement.} We provide source code in the supplementary material along with our trained model weights in an anonymized external repository.
-We additionally provide the full details of our experimental setup -- including datasets, model specification, training regime, and evaluation protocol -- in Appendix \ref{appendix: experimental details} and \ref{appendix: conductor prompts}.
+\textbf{Reproducibility statement.} We provide the full details of our experimental setup -- including datasets, model specification, training regime, and evaluation protocol -- in Appendix \ref{appendix: experimental details} and \ref{appendix: conductor prompts}.
 Our base model and all datasets are publicly available.

 \textbf{Ethics statement. } Our work considers multi-agent collaboration, and in particular, the connection between reinforcement learning, reasoning, and the capabilities of small LLMs to automatically discover optimal coordination strategies over LLM workers.
 Given this, we see foresee no issues regarding fairness, privacy, or security, or any other harmful societal or ethical implications outside broader considerations for the field itself.
 However, we do note that the reliance of our method on expensive language models might further exacerbate the economic divide and barriers posed by AI.